Consistent Approval-Based Multi-Winner Rules: Abstract

 \section{Abstract}

 This paper is an axiomatic study of consistent approval-based multi-winner rules, i.e., voting rules that select a fixed-size group of candidates based on approval ballots.
-We introduce the class of counting rules, provide an axiomatic characterization of this class and, in particular, show that counting rules are consistent.
+We introduce the class of counting rules and provide an axiomatic characterization of this class based on the consistency axiom.
 Building upon this result, we axiomatically characterize three important consistent multi-winner rules: Proportional Approval Voting, Multi-Winner Approval Voting and the Approval Chamberlin--Courant rule.
 Our results demonstrate the variety of multi-winner rules and illustrate three different, orthogonal principles that multi-winner voting rules may represent: individual excellence, diversity, and proportionality.